ecotner/osrm-blog/osrm-blog-post.md

 Looks like the vast majority of our stops are pretty efficient!
 Only 5.3 minutes on average, and half of them are 4 minutes or less!
 We can only speculate what the outliers may be, but I would guess that they are probably due to issues like the wrong order was shipped, or the driver had to go searching/wait for someone to sign the receipt acknowledging delivery.
+Either way, these long stop layovers are very rare.

 ## Visualizing delivery routes
 Alright, so I promised route visualization and using OSRM in the title; where is it??!